 A famous news article from a few years back tells that bad interview experiences cost Virgin Media $5M annually.
 To make a long story short, after a candidate received poor treatment from a secretary and the interviewer, and declared on social media that both she and her sister will switch suppliers as a result, it turned out that she was not the only one to do that.
 In fact, 6% of all rejected candidates decided to cancel their Virgin subscription and recommend their friends to do so as well.

 What we can learn from this is that every step of the recruiting process matters, even if the applicant doesn’t make it to the final stage.
+This is also referred to as the candidate experience.
 This is not just a lesson for service suppliers, as jobseekers talk to other jobseekers, and use websites such as Glassdoor.
 So one of the best recruiting trends 2019 can offer you is to make sure you respect and support your candidates all through the recruiting process, so they praise your company to anyone who listens.